No one wants to deal with plumbing issues, but they happen, which is why it’s important to know what to do when plumbing problems arise.

 Blockage in the air gap can prevent the dishwasher from draining, which will cause water to back up into the sink when the dishwasher is running.

 If you see water flowing from the air gap, there’s most likely a clog.

 Unscrew the top and look for anything that may cause the gap to be blocked.
 If you can’t locate the blockage then a more serious problem could be occurring that will need the assistance of a plumber.

-Contact us today for all of your AC needs in the Tampa area.
+Contact us today for all of your plumbing needs in the Tampa area.